spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/20-add-backup-location-dynamic.md

-8. Copy the IAM role ARN.
+8. Copy the IAM role Amazon Resource Name (ARN)

 9. Switch back to Palette, and resume the backup location creation wizard.
 Paste the copied IAM role ARN into the **ARN** input field.

 12. Click on **Validate**.
 Palette will display a validation status message.
 If the validation status message indicates a success, proceed to the next step.
 If the validation status message indicates an error, review the error message and verify the IAM configurations you provided.
-Ensure you have provided the correct IAM role ARN, Palette external ID, and that the IAM role has the required IAM policy permissions mentioned in the prerequisites section.
+Ensure you have provided the correct IAM role ARN, Palette external ID, and that the IAM role has the required IAM policy permissions mentioned in the [Prerequisites](#prerequisites) section.

 13. Click on the **Create** button.

-You now have a backup location for Palette to use to store the backup of your clusters or workspaces.
-This backup location is using AWS STS to authenticate Palette with the S3 bucket in the same AWS account you deploy your Kubernetes cluster.
+You now have a backup location for Palette to store the backup of your clusters or workspaces.
+This backup location uses AWS STS to authenticate Palette with the S3 bucket in the same AWS account you deploy your Kubernetes cluster.

 ## Validate